About the Program/Curriculum

 Q: I’m a non-native English speaker.
 Do I have to take both the GRE and the TOEFL?

-A: Yes, all applicants who are non-native English speakers and who did not graduate from a college or university where the primary language of instruction is not English, must take both the GRE and the TOEFL.
+A: All applicants who are non-native English speakers and who did not graduate from a college or university where the primary language of instruction is not English, must take the TOEFL.
+The GRE is optional for all applicants.

 Q: My transcripts aren’t in English.
 Can I send them anyway?